 For more, see Jolly Cedarburg.

-June 29-30, PastyFest in Calumet, Mich.
-The humble miner's lunch — meat and rutabagas in a pocket of piecrust — has inspired this Keweenaw Peninsula festival, which includes a PastyWalk, PastyParade, PastyPoetry contest and, of course, a PastyCook-Off.
+June 24, PastyFest in Calumet, Mich.
+The humble miner's lunch — meat and rutabagas in a pocket of pie crust — has inspired this Keweenaw Peninsula festival, which includes such events as a PastyWalk, PastyParade, PastyPoetry contest and, of course, a PastyCook-Off.

-Toivo the walking and talking pasty will appear, and there will be games — the PastyPull, Rutabaga Shotput, Onion Pass and Egg Toss.
-Free pasties for the first 500 people.
+Toivo the walking and talking pasty will appear, and there will be games, such as a PastyPull, Rutabaga Shotput, Onion Pass and Egg Toss.

 © Beth Gauper